Scientific deep-dive

 Why this article exists

 TikTok has manufactured a parallel universe of weight-loss “hacks” that get billions of views and zero peer-reviewed evidence.
-The volume signal is real: lemon water alone has 1,200 monthly Google searches; the broader TikTok food-and-beverage cluster covers approximately 9,750 monthly searches across the queries we mined from Ahrefs.
+The volume signal is real: lemon water is a high-volume search; the broader TikTok food-and-beverage cluster has thousands of searches across related queries.
 Patients ask their clinicians and search engines about these hacks every day.
 The honest answer to most of them is: that's folklore, not evidence.
 The purpose of this article is to walk through each major claim with whatever PubMed evidence exists (or doesn't) and put the magnitudes in the same frame as the evidence-based interventions on this site.

 Lemon water